Glossary of Dental Clinical and Administrative Terms

 orthodontic retainer–Appliance to stabilize teeth following orthodontic treatment.

-prosthodontic retainer–A part of a prosthesis that attaches a restoration to the abutment tooth, implant abutment, or implant.
+prosthodontic retainer–A part of a prosthesis that attaches a denture to an abutment tooth, implant abutment, or implant body.

 retrograde filling: A method of sealing the root canal by preparing and filling it from the root apex.

 revision: The act of revising; second or more surgical procedure for correction of a condition.

 root: The anatomic portion of the tooth that is covered by cementum and is located in the alveolus (socket) where it is attached by the periodontal apparatus; radicular portion of tooth.

 residual root–Remaining root structure following the loss of the major portion (over 75%) of the crown.

 root canal: The portion of the pulp cavity inside the root of a tooth; the chamber within the root of the tooth that contains the pulp.

 root canal therapy: The treatment of disease and injuries of the pulp and associated periradicular conditions.

 root planing: A treatment procedure designed to remove cementum or surface dentin that is rough, impregnated by calculus, or contaminated with toxins or microorganisms.